lucaschi2026-code/Pickle-Ball-Launcher/README.md

 **Improvements**

 - Reserve the electronics bay in CAD at the same time as the mechanics — define the box volume and mounting bosses before the frame is finalised.
-- Move from perfboard to a custom PCB: the BTS7960, TMC2209 and ESP32 modules become sockets on one board.
+- Custom PCB: the BTS7960, TMC2209 and ESP32 modules become sockets on one board.
 No jumper wires, far smaller, far more reliable.